-Impact/ Source Potential Impacts Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Staff will not be allowed to rest in vehicles to prevent excessive fuel wastage through the need to use air conditioning.
+Impact/ Source Potential Impacts Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Post routes and signs indicating directions and speed limits along the route to access main roads.
+Engines will be turned off while waiting in or outside the project site.
+EPC As soon as the works start and throughout construction period.
+Staff will not be allowed to rest in vehicles to prevent excessive fuel wastage through the need to use air conditioning.
 Appropriate resting facilities will be provided at the landing for the drivers.
-Drivers should be fully competent and authorised to drive HGVs and should receive specific road safety training All vehicles dedicated full time for the project and circulating on roads outside the project site (owned or used by the Project Company, EPC or subcontractors) will have a clearly visible unique identification number and a sign with a telephone number for any road user that identifies reckless driving behaviour to be able to report it.
+EPC As soon as the works start and throughout construction period.
+Drivers should be fully competent and authorised to drive HGVs and should receive specific road safety training EPC As soon as the works start and throughout construction period.
+All vehicles dedicated full time for the project and circulating on roads outside the project site (owned or used by the Project Company, EPC or subcontractors) will have a clearly visible unique identification number and a sign with a telephone number for any road user that identifies reckless driving behaviour to be able to report it.
 Reports will be documented as grievances and investigated.
-Movement of vehicles Moderate or Major The access road will be clearly signalled and compacted (as a minimum) or tarmacked.
+EPC As soon as the works start and throughout construction period.
+Movement of vehicles t of Negligible o Minor The access road will be clearly signalled and compacted (as a minimum) or tarmacked.
 Dust suppression measures will be conducted where and when required.
 EPC As soon as the works start and throughout construction period.
-Minor Determine the designated access routes for delivery of equipment, site entrance points, laydown areas and parking areas, etc. A 30km/h speed limit will be imposed across the construction site in order to avoid direct mortality of fauna.
-Vehicle speeds will be restricted to 20Km/h on haul roads and unpaved areas of the site Post designated routes and signs for directions and speed limits onsite and along the route to access the main road.
+Cost should be integrated into the operational budget.
+Negligible to Minor Determine the designated access routes for delivery of equipment, site entrance points, laydown areas and parking areas, etc. EPC As soon as the works start and throughout construction period.
+Post designated routes and signs for directions and speed limits (25 EPC As soon as the works

+Impact/ Source Potential Impacts Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact km) in the project site. start and throughout construction period.
 Specific waiting areas will be designated in suitable locations.
 No waiting areas will be designate in proximity to residential units or settlements.
-The wheels and lower parts of vehicles will be washed before entering the national road network from the site.
-Inspect access and local roads (including N1) and remove construction
+As soon as the works start and throughout construction period.